Harooon-ali/lette_ai_qa_assessment/docs/test_strategy.md

 ---

-# Production Scenario: 30 Minutes Before Release
+## Production Scenario

+### Situation

-With only 30 minutes before release, I would prioritize the highest-risk paths:
+With only 30 minutes before release, I would switch to a risk-based testing approach.
+The focus would be on validating the most critical workflows that affect system correctness, security, and data integrity.

-- authentication and login
-- user profile retrieval
-- order creation
-- cross-service consistency between user and order
-- critical authorization checks
-- dependency health for required APIs
+The goal is not full coverage, but confirming that the core distributed workflow is safe to release.

 ---

+### What I Would Test First

+1. Authentication
+- valid login
+- invalid login
+- access without token

+Reason:
+Authentication is the entry point for the entire workflow.

+---

+2. User Profile Retrieval
+- fetch valid user
+- fetch invalid user
+- check identifier consistency

+Reason:
+User identity is required for downstream order mapping.

+---

+3. Order Creation

+- create order with valid userId
+- create order with invalid userId
+- missing amount validation

+Reason:
+Order creation is the core business transaction.

+---

+4. Cross-Service Consistency

+- userId mapping between services
+- order referencing valid user
+- enrichment data consistency

+Reason:
+Distributed systems fail at service boundaries.

+---

+5. Authorization Checks

+- access another user’s data
+- unauthorized API calls

+Reason:
+Security defects are release blockers.

+---

+6. Dependency Health

+- delayed dependency call
+- timeout behavior
+- partial failure handling

+Reason:
+Dependencies affect workflow stability.

+---

-## Go / No-Go Decision
+### Go / No-Go Decision

-My go/no-go decision would be based on whether the core workflow is safe and consistent.
+My go/no-go decision would be based on whether the core workflow is stable and consistent.

-### No-Go
+### No-Go Conditions

 - broken authentication
-- unauthorized access
+- unauthorized data access
 - order creation failure
 - mismatched user/order data
-- dependency failure that causes false success
+- dependency failure causing false success

-### Go
-- minor UI issue with no effect on core workflow
-- non-critical enrichment issue if fallback exists
-- low-impact cosmetic defect
+- silent failures returning incorrect data

+These issues directly impact correctness, security, and business integrity.

 ---

+### Go Conditions

+Release would be acceptable if:

+- authentication works correctly
+- orders can be created successfully
+- user and order mapping is consistent
+- dependencies degrade safely
+- no critical security issues exist

+---

+### Risks I Would Accept

+I would accept:

+- minor UI issues
+- non-critical enrichment failures
+- cosmetic defects
+- low-impact performance degradation

+These do not affect core functionality.

+---

-## Risks I Would Accept
+### Risks I Would Not Accept

-I would accept low-risk, non-blocking issues that do not affect authentication, order integrity, or user data security.
-I would not accept risks that undermine correctness, trust, or privacy.
+I would not accept:

+- incorrect user mapping
+- broken authentication
+- security vulnerabilities
+- data corruption
+- silent failures

+These create long-term production risk.

+---

+### Summary

+With limited time, I prioritize authentication, order workflow, cross-service consistency, and security.
+The release decision is based on whether the distributed workflow remains correct and safe under realistic conditions.